Internal wrangling within the ANC is seemingly stifling the appointments of parliamentary committee chairpersons and caucus whips.

 The House Chairperson of Committees, or Chair of Chairs as it is known, is a relatively powerful position.
 This person oversees parliamentary committees, whose job it is to conduct oversight over the executive, government departments and institutions.

 The former Chairperson, Cedric Frolick, does not appear to be under consideration after being implicated in allegedly accepting donations from Bosasa.
-These revelations were made by former company executive Angelo Agrizzi while testifying at the judicial commission of inquiry into state capture, chaired by .
+These revelations were made by former company executive Angelo Agrizzi while testifying at the Zondo Commission of Inquiry.

 Meanwhile, the Democratic Alliance (DA) says it’s not holding its breath on whether the ANC will offer it the chairpersonship of Parliament’s key standing committee on public accounts (Scopa).